 - Enlist the advice of a parent, spouse or best friend to figure out how best to offer this living gift.
 They may broach the subject with the recipient and get you some valuable inside information.

-- Instead of presenting the puppy right away, another approach is to purchase a crate (the old metal variety has gone upscale with finished wood and wicker designs) and fill it with bowls, toys, a leash and collar, training guides and other essentials.
+- Instead of presenting the puppy right away, another approach is to purchase a crate and fill it with bowls, toys, a leash and collar, training guides and other essentials.
 Place all of this under the tree and enjoy the surprise reaction you seek.

 - If the recipient has a favorite breed, download and present pictures from breed rescues or at Petfinder.
 Keep local shelters in mind, too, since they boast a 25 to 40% ratio of purebreds to all-American mutts.
-Shelters may offer a gift certificate good for adoption is the recipient’s application is approved.
+Rescue organizations may offer a gift certificate good for adoption if the recipient’s application is approved.

-- Do a little homework on pet sitting and boarding options, veterinarians and groomers, and ask your friends for referrals is a great place to start.
+- Do a little homework on pet sitting and boarding options, veterinarians and groomers.
+Asking local friends for referrals is a great place to start.
 Having these resources at hand will help the new owner feel like there is a support system.
-If you are really moved by the holiday spirit, offer to watch the dog while they are away, but get ready to pay up; the recipient may book a two-week cruise and leave you holding the poop bag.
+If the holiday spirit really moves you, offer to watch the dog while they are away, but get ready to pay up; the recipient may book a two-week cruise and leave you holding the poop bag.

 - Present the recipient with plenty of information on the best tips to raise a dog.
-Be sure to show them our guide to bringing a puppy home!
+Be sure to show them our guide to bringing a new dog home!

-If this advice sounds like a wet blanket tossed over your gift-giving plans, consider this: thousands of puppies bought impulsively as gifts will end up in shelters, or passed around from home to home.
+If this advice sounds like a wet blanket tossed over your gift-giving plans, consider this: thousands of impulsively bought gift puppies will end up in shelters, or passed around from home to home.
 The novelty wears off, and the responsibility becomes all too real.
 There is also the financial responsibility that comes with keeping a dog healthy and current on its vaccines, so try not to take the responsible decision too personally.

-Have you ever experienced a puppy as a gift?
+Have you ever received a puppy as a gift?